 Newly hired employees must complete Section 1 of Form I-9 in its entirety on the first day of employment.
 They may complete Section 1 before this date, but only after acceptance of an offer of employment.
 Under general Form I-9 practice, employees can voluntarily provide their Social Security numbers (SSNs) on Form I-9.
 However, because SSNs are required for employers to create E-Verify cases, all employees whose employment eligibility will be verified in E-Verify must provide their SSNs.

 Employers must complete Section 2 of Form I-9 in its entirety within three days of the employee’s date of hire.
 To complete Section 2, physically examine documents presented by the employee in-person or remotely examine using an alternative procedure authorized by the Secretary of Homeland Security to verify the employee’s identity and employment authorization.
 Do not specify which documents from the “Lists of Acceptable Documents” on Form I-9 the employee must present.
 Employers may reject a document if it does not reasonably appear to be genuine or to relate to the person presenting it.

 If the employee presents an acceptable receipt for Form I-9 showing that he or she applied to replace a document that was lost, stolen, or damaged, the employer must wait to create a case in E-Verify.
 When the employee provides the actual document for which the receipt was presented, or other Form I-9 documentation from the List of Acceptable documents, the employer must update the employee’s Form I-9 and then create a case in E-Verify for the employee.

-- The arrival portion of Form I-94/ with a temporary Form I-551 Alien Documentation, Identification & Telecommunications (ADIT) stamp and a photograph of the individual.
+- The arrival portion of Form I-94/I-94A with a temporary Form I-551 Alien Documentation, Identification & Telecommunications (ADIT) stamp and a photograph of the individual.

 - The departure portion of Form I-94 with a refugee admission stamp or computer-generated printout of Form I-94 with admission code “RE.”